 - Once an AUPE member has been properly nominated and has completed the AUPE Union Steward training program it is expected that they will assume their roles and responsibilities as outlined in this policy.
 It is also expected that Union Stewards will work in conjunction with their regional AUPE Office/ Membership Services Officer [MSO] in order to carry out their responsibilities effectively. - 2.
-To be effective at the workplace, Union Stewards must: - Know and become familiar with the Collective Agreement, the Union constitution, bylaws, structure and operations, and various legislations; - Protect and Defend the rights of Union members by enforcing the Collective Agreement and other workplace and Union rights such as Occupational Health and Safety and Human Rights legislation; - Build and Strengthen the Union through education, advocacy and distribution of Union literature; - Communicate pressing issues between the workplace and AUPE Headquarters and Regional Offices.

-- 3. Union Stewards will: - Interpret Collective Agreements; - Represent Members in Meetings and Investigations; - Attend Disciplinary Meetings; - Handle Grievances; and - Have their name and contact information posted. - 4.
+To be effective at the workplace, Union Stewards must: - Identify and use their/the Collective Agreement, the Union constitution, bylaws, structure and operations, legislations, and alternate methods of actions to empower members; - Protect and Defend the rights of Union members through enforcement of the collective agreement, statutes and other methods deemed appropriate; - Build and Strengthen the Union through education, advocacy and distribution of Union literature; - Communicate pressing issues between the workplace and AUPE Headquarters and Regional Offices. - 3.
+Union Stewards will: - Interpret Collective Agreements; - Represent Members in Meetings and Investigations; - Attend Disciplinary Meetings; - Handle Grievances; - Assess issues to make recommendations for alternate methods of dispute resolution; and - Have their name and contact information posted. - 4.
 A record will be maintained for each active Union Steward by the Membership Services Officer for the purpose of tracking Union Steward utilization. - 5.
 If a Union Steward feels that they are no longer able to assume the full responsibilities of a Union Steward, they must complete a Union Steward Withdrawal Form.
 The completed form is to be sent to the AUPE Education Department.
 The Education Department will send a letter confirming the withdrawal to the Union Steward, the appropriate Membership Services Officer and the Chairperson of the affected component(s).
 The Union Steward Database will be updated.
-(See Forms - Union Steward Withdrawal Form). - In the event that a member in their capacity as a Union Steward fails to fulfill their roles and responsibilities, the matter shall be referred to the Component Chair to address.
+(See Forms Union Steward Withdrawal Form). - 6.
+In the event that a member in their capacity as a Union Steward fails to fulfill their roles and responsibilities, the matter shall be referred to the Component Chair to address.

 In the event that the issue is with the Local Chair in their capacity as a Union Steward, the issue shall be referred to the Executive Committee to address.

-After being addressed, should a Union Steward continue to not meet the expectations as laid out in Policy 10-16, the member shall be referred to the Union Steward Withdrawal form. - 7.
-In the event that a Member in their capacity as a Union Steward has acted in a manner that adversely affects the union, and/or the membership, the matter shall be dealt with in accordance with AUPE Constitution Article 29 Member Conduct, Complaints and Discipline.
+After being addressed, should a Union Steward continue to not meet the expectations as laid out in Policy 10-16, the member shall be referred to the Union Steward Withdrawal form.

+In the event that a Member in their capacity as a Union Steward has acted in a manner that adversely affects the union, and/or the membership, the matter shall be dealt with in accordance with AUPE Constitution - Article 29 - Member Conduct, Complaints and Discipline.